ALEEEHU/World-Simulator/README.md

   author={Chu, Wen-Hsuan and Ke, Lei and Liu, Jianmeng and Huo, Mingxiao and Tokmakov, Pavel and Fragkiadaki, Katerina}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, pages={22067--22077}, year={2025}
 }

+@inproceedings{li2025articulated,
+  title={Articulated Kinematics Distillation from Video Diffusion Models}, author={Li, Xuan and Ma, Qianli and Lin, Tsung-Yi and Chen, Yongxin and Jiang, Chenfanfu and Liu, Ming-Yu and Xiang, Donglai}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, pages={17571--17581}, year={2025}
+}